Responsible Conduct of Research Training

 - Office of Research Integrity – Online Resources and Courses

 - Office of Research Integrity – Lab Management Training and Quiz

 - Office of Research Integrity – Financial Management Primer

 - Office of Research Integrity – Scenario clips

-Professional Associations with Professional Ethics Codes (Provided by Center for the Study of Ethics in Professions, IIT – Code of ethics by Field are listed on the right side of the screen)If you have any questions about the CITI web site, or need assistance, please contact Research Integrity at 912-478-5465 or firstname.lastname@example.org.
+Professional Associations with Professional Ethics Codes (Provided by Center for the Study of Ethics in Professions, IIT )If you have any questions about the CITI web site, or need assistance, please contact Research Integrity at 912-478-5465 or firstname.lastname@example.org.

 National Science Foundation (NSF)Responsible Conduct of Research training is required for undergraduate, graduate and doctoral students receiving support through NSF to conduct research.
 Georgia Southern University provides access to an online Responsible Conduct of Research course through the Collaborative Institutional Training Initiative (CITI) Program that provides a base of information.
 Mentoring resources are provided to allow faculty enhance mentorship.